Whatsapp +642902026334

 Meals: Breakfast

-Day 9 Day Fly to Kathmandu then to Pharping
+Day 10 Flight to Kathmandu then to Pharping

-After lunch at a rooftop restaurant commanding an enticing view of the stupa, we head to the southwest corner of the Kathmandu Valley close to Pharping.
-Here there is a Buddhist Monastery Guesthouse in a serene location alongside Neydo Tashi Choeling Monastery which provides a holistic stay amidst the rural setting and insightful spiritual aura of the monastery.
+After breakfast we fly back to Kathmandu and then we head to the southwest corner of the Kathmandu Valley close to Pharping.
+Here lies a Buddhist Monastery Guesthouse in a serene location alongside Neydo Tashi Choeling Monastery which provides a peaceful stay amidst the rural setting and insightful spiritual aura of the monastery.

 Accommodation: Neydo Monastery.

-After breakfast we visit the sacred Asura cave.
+In the morning we will have an opportunity to partake in a guided meditation with an introduction to Buddhism headed by a residential Monk.
+We then continue on, making a visit to the sacred Asura cave on our way.
 Regarded as the second Buddha, Guru Padmasambhava attained the Mahamudra level of realization through his practice in this cave.
 For this reason, the ‘Vajrayana’ Buddhism practitioners consider this site as holy as Bodhgaya in Varanasi (India), where Buddha made his first sermon.

 Meals: Breakfast